tanutarou/CarND-Advanced-Lane-Lines/writeup_report.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at L14, L18 and L22 in the 3rd code cell of "solution.ipynb").

-I used L channel and S channel in HLS colorspace and Sobel filter to create a binary image.
+I used L channel in HLS colorspace, HSV color space and Sobel filter to create a binary image.
-I thought using L channel doesn't need to detect lanes for 'project_video.mp4'.
+I thought HSV color space is useful to extract white segments and Sobel filter can extract solid line easily.
+Using L channel doesn't need to detect lanes for 'project_video.mp4'.
 But, I thought it need to detect lanes for other videos like 'challenge_video.mp4'.

-* I selected the threshold [170, 255] for S channel
+* I selelcted the range [0, 0, 170] - [255, 25, 255] to extract white segments in HSV colorspace
 * I selected the threshold [240, 255] for L channel
 * I selected the threshold [20, 100] for Sobelx filter